bkw777/dl2/ref/xattr.md

 This is working on Linux, Macos, & FreeBSD.

 For any platform that isn't supported, or on any filesystem that doesn't have extended attributes, or any new local files that weren't created by a tpdd client, it will just transparently work the old way.
 Attr will be 'F' or whatever the "-a" commandline flag or the ATTR environment variable says.

+## notes

+To see xattrs on files:
+`getfattr -d -- NAME.BA`
+`getfattr -d -- *`

+cp, tar, rsync, etc don't preserve xattrs with files by default.

+They all have options for it, so you can preserve the xattrs in copies, it's just not the default behavior.

+Even text editors may need extra config so they don't unlink & create a new file on each save.

+In reality, you will never notice or care because everything that you ever want to use with a TPDD emulator, they all happen to always hard-code attr=F at all times, and that is the same thing dl2 will do any time a file has no xattr.
+This is the same as all tpdd emulators which have all been hard-coding 'F' all along anyway since the beginning in 1984.

 ## misc references
 Wrapper to provide a single interface to the different platforms xattr interfaces.